trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 - _Asynchronous_.
 The client doesn’t block, and the response, if any, isn’t necessarily sent immediately.

 Event-driven architectures have loose coupling within space, time and synchronization, providing a scalable infrastructure for information exchange and distributed workflows.
 However, event-architectures are tightly coupled, via event subscriptions and patterns, to the semantics of the underlying event schema and values.

-### Code coupling (high)

-One module uses the code of another module, for instance a branch.

 ## Couplings reduce the benefit from decomposition